 A gifted and ingenious young man who never gave up, Dunbar launched a literary career that spanned 14 years and shaped both history and American literature.

 The National Park Service recognizes Dunbar as “…an American poet and author who was best known in his lifetime for his dialect work and his use of metaphor and rhetoric, often in a conversational style.
 In his short career, he produced twelve books of poetry, four novels, four books of short stories, and wrote the lyrics to many popular songs.
 Dunbar became the first African American to support himself financially through his writing.”

 Dunbar passed away at the age of 33 at his mother’s home in Dayton in 1906, after a battle with tuberculosis.

-To learn more about Paul Laurence Dunbar, you can visit the Flight Room at Wright Brothers National Memorial or visit his home, which is now a part of Dayton Aviation Heritage National Historic Park.
+To learn more about Paul Laurence Dunbar and his legacy, you can visit the Flight Room at Wright Brothers National Memorial or visit his home, which is now a part of Dayton Aviation Heritage National Historic Park.